 ; and, of course, to reconnect with each other

-The atmosphere was alight with corny puns and jokes about growing older.
+The atmosphere was energized with corny puns and jokes about growing older.
 Laughter surrounded stories of the early Retreat years.
-I heard much about the ‘camping’ ambiance, beer infused late nights, training for triathlons, and some things I know they wouldn’t want me to share… I was immediately impressed by their clear bond, by the genuine smiles and the dancing eyes around the room.
-Impressed, but not surprised.
-I’ve had the pleasure of witnessing joy and genuine good will in financial planners all my life.
+I heard much about the ‘camping’ ambiance, beer-infused late nights, training for triathlons, and some things better off staying private.
+I was immediately impressed by their clear bond, by the genuine smiles and the dancing eyes around the room. i was impressed, but certainly not surprised.
+I’ve had the pleasure of witnessing the joy and genuine goodwill in financial planners all my life.
 I expect nothing less.
 I was not to be let down.

-Profound Knowledge and Wisdom have been cultivated over the years and among the Wise Elders gathered in Estes.
-A powerful theme over the two day conference was the drive and responsibility to retain and continue to evolve their work.
-I am currently chair for the local NexGen, a sub community of FPA for younger professionals.
+Profound knowledge and wisdom have been cultivated over the years and among the wise elders gathered in Estes.
+A powerful theme over the two-day conference was the drive and responsibility to retain and continue to evolve their work.
+I am currently chair of the local NexGen, a sub-community of FPA for younger professionals.
 My decided role was to bring these lessons to the NexGen community – to bridge the legacy of the previous generation with the next generation

 Estes Park, view from my room

 I was a good choice, considering my first conference of this sort was in ’97 when I was only 16 years old.
 My father, Richard (Dick) Wagner was hosting the NAPFA Advanced Planners Conference in Keystone, Colorado.
 My job was to check people in and hand out name tags.
 Like this time in Estes, my simple support role offered a rare opportunity to witness something great.
 What I remember being struck by most was a positive unity of purpose

 – a connected focus with deeply simple and earnestly good intentions.